IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/low-resource.md

 There are two main region divisions of Quechua known as Quechua I and Quechua II.
 This data set consists of two main types of Quechua spoken in Ayacucho, Peru (Quechua Chanka ISO:quy) and Cusco, Peru (Quechua Collao ISO:quz) which are both part of Quechua II and, thus, considered “southern” languages.
 We label the data set with **que** - the ISO code for Quechua II mixtures.

-IWSLT participants may obtain the public Quechua-Spanish speech translation dataset along with the additonal parallel (text-only) data for the *constrained* task at no cost here: <a href="https://github.com/Llamacha/IWSLT2023_Quechua_data">IWSLT 2023 QUE-SPA Data set</a>.
+IWSLT participants may obtain the public Quechua-Spanish speech translation dataset along with the additonal parallel (text-only) data for the *constrained* task at no cost here: <a href="https://github.com/Llamacha/IWSLT2024_Quechua_data">IWSLT 2024 QUE-SPA Data set</a>.
 IWSLT particpants should also feel free to use any publicly available data for the *unconstrained* task.
-This includes a data set of 60 hours of fully transcribed Quechua audio which can be obtained by emailing j.ortega@northeastern.edu and rodolfojoel.zevallos@upf.edu.
+This includes a data set of nearly 50 hours of fully transcribed Quechua audio from previous shared tasks along with a new data set of about 48 hours of recently transcribied audio.
+For assistance with the data sets, please email j.ortega@northeastern.edu and rodolfojoel.zevallos@upf.edu.

 ### Tamasheq to French (tmh-fra)